Kumototo Plaza, 33 Customhouse Quay, waterfront, Wellington

 I was served a stiff mix of bircher muesli that seemed entirely oats (though I think I spotted one sunflower seed).
 It was quite plain – no grated apple, apple juice, or anything fancy and I can’t say I noticed any cinnamon.
 It was covered with a layer of coconut yoghurt and that in turn with a thickened rhubarb stew.
 And on the very top, beneath a leaf of mint, were a few small cubes of poached apple.
 What was unusual about the whole dish compared to other eateries was the absence of sweetening.
 No drizzled honey, sweetened bircher mix, sugary compote.
 Just a plain, healthy breakfast.
 The menu lists it as vegan, and mentions oat milk, so I guess that is what the oats were soaked in.
 The serving was a little small for me.

 The place was fairly full between 8am and 8.30 on a weekday, plus there were people popping in for takeaway coffees.
 This may have contributed to a longish wait for my filter coffee, but it was delivered with an apology.
-I asked about the difference between the $4 and $5.50 filter coffees and was told the first came in a mug, and the second in a glass container with a separate cup (the only way it is served at Mojo Market Lane), but on a second visit the waitress thought that the mug was the only option at this branch, and on my third there was a confused answer – clearly people don’t ask for the $5.50 version, whatever it is.
+I asked about the difference between the $4 and $5.50 filter coffees and was told the first came in a mug, and the second in a glass container with a separate cup, but on a second visit the waitress thought that the mug was the only option at this branch, and on my third there was a confused answer – clearly people don’t ask for the $5.50 version, whatever it is.
 I suggest that it may be a bottomless filter.
 Perhaps Mr Mojo can enlighten us.